MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/bot-escalate-end-conversation.md

 This topic describes how to program a bot in Omnichannel for Customer Service to route a conversation to a human agent.
 It also describes how to program the bot to end a conversation.

 > [!NOTE]
-> Bot agents are not supported in consult mode in the current release.
+> Bot agents are not supported in consult mode.

 ## Prerequisites